 Only 15 minutes to make this homemade aloe vera juice recipe and get tips how to cut an aloe plant properly!
-Drinking aloe juice is great for detoxification, hydration, weight loss, digestion, acne and more!
+Consuming an aloe juice drink is great for detoxification, hydration, weight loss, digestion, acne and more!

 As a topical healer, pharmacologically aloe provides active ingredients for soothing sunburn, curing acne and acts as an anti-inflammatory, anti-viral, anti-fungal [source].
 The aloe plant is great to use the gel for topical use and to turn into a refreshing aloe vera juice recipe.
 Below I share exactly what you need to know about using the leaf for natural aloe in beverages (some parts of the aloe plant are toxic) and how to make organic at home aloe vera juice.